 All those interest rates may be applied to credit cards as well as ordinary bank loans and savings accounts.
-Intuitively people understand that a high interest rate is good for their assets, while a low one is better for their debts.
+Intuitively people understand that a high-interest rate is good for their assets, while a low one is better for their debts.
 However, there are many pitfalls related to interest rates.
-It is important then to pay attention not only to the interest percentage itself, but also to the type of rates applied to your credit or deposits.
+It is important then to pay attention not only to the interest percentage itself but also to the type of rates applied to your credit or deposits.

 When public demand for loans rises, so do interest rates.
-Increased demand may be triggered by unemployment, high property prices, or inadequate salary range.
+Increased demand may be triggered by unemployment, high property prices, or an inadequate salary range.
 In poor economies, there is usually a growing demand for small short-term loans.
 At the same time, people in developed consumer societies also tend to borrow more when they have favorable conditions for small business growth, good investment opportunities, stable job prospects, and increased wages.
 Consumers in a high-interest economy also receive the privilege of profitable savings.
-This way, high interest rates might be beneficial for individual financial gains.
+This way, high-interest rates might be beneficial for individual financial gains.

 Nevertheless, when interest rates stay high for a long time, many citizens are discouraged from taking out loans.
 Therefore banks lose their profit and may even close down.
 Borrowers may be tempted to resort to private lenders.

-Low interest rates, on the other hand, stimulate economic development.
-Individuals and businesses borrow more eagerly, the consumer market flourishes, production and estate agents benefit from increased buying opportunities.
+Low-interest rates, on the other hand, stimulate economic development.
+Individuals and businesses borrow more eagerly, the consumer market flourishes, production, and estate agents benefit from increased buying opportunities.
 However, saving money in a bank may become less lucrative than stock market investments.

 In addition, there is a direct correlation between interest rates and inflation.
-Low interest rates induce people to borrow and spend more money.
+Low-interest rates induce people to borrow and spend more money.
 Increased money amount in the free market can cause inflation.
 However, it can also stimulate economic growth.
 Increased interest rates discourage affluent purchases and slow down inflation.
 Therefore, interest rates are a powerful instrument for managing national economic growth and inflation.
 They fluctuate to keep the fragile balance between development and economic stability.